sneako/json_vs_proto_demo/README.md

 # JsonVsProtoDemo
-Super quick benchmark to compare serialization/deserialization performance between Protobuf and JSON in Elixir.
+Super quick/basic benchmark to compare serialization/deserialization performance between Protobuf and JSON in Elixir.

 Results on my machine:
 ```